 I became interested in the inner workings of pianos as a child, when I would lift the piano lid and observe the action movements as I played.
 In my early years, I began working on pianos, and completed the Piano Technology program, headed by the late Frank Hansen, at The New England Conservatory of Music in 1980.
-After this, I continued on as a student at the University of Massachusetts and graduated in 1982.
+Following this, I continued on as a student at the University of Massachusetts and graduated in June, 1982.

 In 1986, my wife and I moved to the San Francisco Peninsula, where we have raised our two children.
 I established an independent piano-service business, which has included a number of long-standing accounts with familiar universities, concert venues, and schools in the area.
 The majority of my work, however, is tuning in the home and in private teaching studios.
 As an Associate Member of the Music Teachers Association of California (MTAC), I work closely with a number of piano teachers on the Peninsula.